Spirit of Atlanta Drum and Bugle Corps: 1980s

-Tragedy struck Spirit while the corps was on tour in 1980.
-When one of their vans was in a traffic accident on Interstate 55 near Grenada, Mississippi, brass arranger and caption head Jim Ott was killed.
-Spirit's members and staff were devastated, but the corps recovered to honor Ott's memory by repeating their fourth-place finish at DCI Finals in Birmingham, AL.
+While the corps was on tour in 1980, one of their vans was in a traffic accident on Interstate 55 near Grenada, Mississippi.
+This led to the death of brass arranger and caption head Jim Ott.
+The high brass trophy awarded at the end of each Drum Corps International season is named in his honor.

 Prior to the 1981 season, the corps lost its corporate sponsorship from WXIA.
 Financial adjustments were made and the corps continued on.
 Following the loss of Jim Ott in the 1980 season new staff members were needed to fill the vacancies.
 For the summer of 1981, the drill designer was Steve Moore; horn caption heads included Gary Markham and Joel Schultz.
 Visual Designers were Freddy Martin and John Armstrong.
 The guard instructors brought in the varied talents of Julie Gilbert of the Crossmen, Cindy Anderson of the Guardsmen, and Robert S. Robinson of Jacksonville State University and Chapter V Winter Guard.
 Tom Float remained percussion caption head and Mike Back, who was a percussion instructor in 1980 returned to the staff.
 Spirit of Atlanta repeated the musical program of the 1980 season in 1981, with the exception of the concert number, hoping for higher levels of competitive success.
 This was not to be the case, as the corps finished in ninth place in 1981.
 The percussion was the highest scoring caption for the year, but Tom Float departed at the end of the 1981 season.
 At the end of 1982, the corps finished 12th place with the guard ranked 11th in their caption at DCI finals.

 In 1983, the corps rallied to a seventh-place finish behind the new visual staff of Sal Salas, Scott Chandler and Tam Easterwood along with longtime marching instructor Brad Carraway.

 The 1985 corps saw Tam Easterwood and Scott Chandler's colorguard win the guard trophy, a feat they would repeat in 1987.

 In 1986, the tenth competitive season of the corps, the "throwback" show of Southern blues, jazz and gospel earned them a sixth-place finish and an all-time high score for Spirit of Atlanta of 94.1 at the DCI Championships.

 In 1988, a decision was made to turn away from jazz and blues to the classical idiom.
 Although the corps' competitive placement improved from tenth to ninth place and scored in the 92's just weeks prior to finals, the classical show based on Stravinsky's "Petrushka" was panned by drum corps fans used to the high-powered brass and exciting shows for which Spirit had become known.

 In 1989, Spirit dropped from finals for the first time since 1978.